KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Pie**

-A *pie* chart helps organize and show data in a circular form as a percentage of a whole.
+A *Pie* chart helps organize and show data in a circular form as a percentage of a whole.

 .. figure:: media/image062.png

-   Pie chart example
+   A *Pie* chart example

 **Sunburst**